jobvengalil/VIVO/README.md

 # **DeepSeek-RAG Chatbot: ViVO**

 The original goal behind this project was to create a self-hosted AI assistant designed for internal use at Vineyard Offshore.
-It integrates with Microsoft Teams, SharePoint, and Microsoft 365 to streamline knowledge retrieval, support, and process navigation.
+It would have integrated with Microsoft Teams, SharePoint, and Microsoft 365 to streamline knowledge retrieval, support, and process navigation.

 🔧 Core Features:
 Secure Document Retrieval: Uses RAG (Retrieval-Augmented Generation) or optionally Azure Cognitive Search for answering questions from company documents.

-Local LLM: Employs models like DeepSeek or Llama 3.2, hosted locally (no GPT-4 fallback).
+Local LLM: Employs models like DeepSeek or Llama 3.2, hosted locally.

 Authentication & Access Control: Uses Azure AD to ensure responses are scoped to what the user is authorized to view.

 Deployment Targets: Microsoft Teams app and a floating widget on SharePoint.

-Backend Stack: FastAPI, local vector database (FAISS/ChromaDB), sentence-transformers for embeddings.
+Project was refactored into a simpler RAG Chatbot due to budget:

 This refactored chatbot enables **fast, accurate, and explainable retrieval of information** from PDFs, DOCX, and TXT files using: